Last updated: December 1, 2018

 For brands creating an RFP, or Request for Proposal, the document provides a structured framework that helps them think through the details of a particular project or marketing initiative.
 That said, it’s important to get the RFP process right - the first time.

-Not only do RFPs mitigate the risk of entering a disastrous partnership, they also help decision makers think through the process and expectations of a given project or initiative.
+Not only do RFPs mitigate the risk of entering a disastrous partnership with a vendor, they also help decision makers think through the process and expectations of a given project or initiative.

 What is an RFP?

-An RFP, or Request for Proposal, is a bid proposal document issued by a client/company to a list of marketing agency partners.
+An RFP, or Request for Proposal, is a bid proposal document issued by a client/company to a list of marketing agency partners / vendors.
 The term RFP refers to both the proposal solicitation process and the RFP document.

-RFPs present agencies with a list of questions about the services, methodology, and costs that will go into fulfilling the company’s needs for this particular project.
+This document presents agencies with a list of typical RFP questions about the services, methodology, and costs that will go into fulfilling the company’s needs for this particular project.
 The process of drawing up an RFP document occurs early in the procurement cycle.
+The RFP response is drafted by the agency (aka the bidder) and then sent back to the client.

 Why use a request for proposal?